The world's fastest marathoner wanted Boston under his belt. The day had other plans.

 Kipchoge holds two Olympic gold medals in the event, four first-place finishes in the London Marathon, another four at the Berlin marathon and first place finishes in Chicago and Tokyo, according to reporting from GBH member station reporter Esteban Bustillos.

-He also set the world record for fastest marathon time, running a time of 2 hours, 9 minutes and one second in Berlin last year.
+He also set the world record for fastest marathon time, running a time of 2 hours, 1 minute and nine seconds in Berlin last year.

 And if that weren't enough, in 2019, he became the first person in recorded history to run a marathon in under two hours in Vienna.
 Though it didn't qualify as a record breaker because of the controlled nature of the run, it still was a sign to experts that a sub-2-hour marathon record could be near.